AdobeDocs/experience-manager-assets-essentials.en/help/using/edit-images.md

 ### Next Steps {#next-steps}

-* Provide product feedback using the [!UICONTROL Feedback] option available on the Assets Essentials user interface.
+* Provide product feedback using the [!UICONTROL Feedback] option available on the Assets Essentials user interface

 * Provide documentation feedback using [!UICONTROL Edit this page] ![edit the page](assets/do-not-localize/edit-page.png) or [!UICONTROL Log an issue] ![create a GitHub issue](assets/do-not-localize/github-issue.png) available on the right sidebar